semrush/intergalactic/website/docs/components/tab-line/tab-line.md

 ![ellipsis](static/ellipsis.png)

-Also you can collapse the last tabs into a tab with an ellipsis.
+Also you can collapse the last tabs into a tab with an `Ellipsis` icon.

 > By clicking on the last tab with an ellipsis in the dropdown, it is possible to display a list of items that did not fit.
 The item selected from this list put before tab with ellipsis.